Ronald Reagan: Libya bombing

-Contentious relations between Libya and the United States under President Reagan were revived in the West Berlin discotheque bombing that killed an American soldier and injured dozens of others on April 5, 1986.
+Contentious relations between Libya and the United States under President Reagan were revived in the West Berlin discotheque bombing that killed two American soldiers and injured dozens of others on April 5, 1986.
 Stating that there was irrefutable evidence that Libya had a direct role in the bombing, Reagan authorized the use of force against the country.
 On April 14, the United States launched a series of airstrikes on ground targets in Libya.
 Thatcher allowed the United States Air Force to use Britain's air bases to launch the attack, on the justification that the United Kingdom was supporting America's right to self-defense under Article 51 of the Charter of the United Nations.
 The attack was, according to Reagan, designed to halt Muammar Gaddafi's "ability to export terrorism", offering him "incentives and reasons to alter his criminal behavior".
 The attack was condemned by many countries; by an overwhelming vote, the United Nations General Assembly adopted a resolution to condemn the attack and deem it a violation of the Charter and international law.